MASSAGE CHAIR FAQs

 In just about every premium massage chair, the rollers or “massage hands” in the backrest roll, knead, and tap in an up and down motion on a fixed tract.
 In a true 3D chair the massage hands also go toward and away from your back (up, down, plus in and out).

-There are only about a half dozen true 3D chairs in the US today and the Elite Robo-Pad is one.
-However the big difference: Other 3D chairs can run up to $8000.
+There are only about a half dozen true 3D chairs in the US today and the Brio, EP-MA73 and DreamWave are among them.

 Since the release of 3D chairs, many people think that 2D is outdated, however this is not true in very well-designed chairs.
-As our Optima proves, 2D chairs can deliver an exceptionally deep, smooth, and top-quality massage.
+As the Alphasonic proves, 2D chairs can deliver an exceptionally deep, smooth, and top-quality massage.
+The Alphasonic does this through an innovative adjustable shoulder design that presses down vertically to enhance the depth of massage in the back, delivering the sensations of 3D depth in a simpler mechanism.

 You may have heard that Zero-G is the position that astronauts sit in before take-off, or that the position of the feet above the heart helps with circulation and comfort for the spine.
 In essence, Zero-G is the natural position the body takes when in a micro gravity environment.